zulfadlizainal/engineer/docs/lte_mbb/lte_mbb_practical.md

 #### Simulate Coverage for Train Lines

-The purpose of this simulation is to calculate the coverage of LTE at train lines based on path loss model.
+The purpose of this simulation is to <mark>calculate the coverage of LTE at train lines based on path loss model.</mark>

 <br>
 <img src="\lte_mbb\img\lte_mbb_covtrain.png" width=50% height=50% />